davidncsco/devdash/README.md

 Please refer to the network diagram above for more information.
 With each node, I pre-configure them once it boots:

-- Hostname configured, SSH is enabled along with setting default username, password when flashing the SD card.
+- Set the hostname, enable SSH, set default username, password when flashing the SD card.
 This makes it easy to identify each node once it joins the network using my router admin interface.
-- Pre-authorize my SSH key with ssh-copy-id to facilitates automated, passwordless logins
+- Pre-authorize my SSH key with ssh-copy-id to facilitates automated, password-less logins
 - [Configure sudo without password](https://linuxconfig.org/configure-sudo-without-password-on-ubuntu-20-04-focal-fossa-linux)
 - [Configure static IP address with netplan](https://linuxize.com/post/how-to-configure-static-ip-address-on-ubuntu-20-04/)